redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 rhods-notebooks                         odh-trusted-ca-bundle   2      6m14s
 ```

-## (Optional) Configure the OpenShift AI Operator logger
+## (Optional) Configure the RHOAI Operator logger

-[source](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.10/html/Install_and_unInstall_openshift_ai_self-managed/Install-and-deploying-openshift-ai_install#Configure-the-operator-logger_operator-log) You can change the log level for OpenShift AI Operator (`development`, `""`, `production`) components by setting the .spec.devFlags.logmode flag for the DSC Initialization/DSCI custom resource during runtime.
+[source](https://docs.redhat.com/en/documentation/red_hat_openshift_ai_self-managed/2.10/html/Install_and_unInstall_openshift_ai_self-managed/Install-and-deploying-openshift-ai_install#Configure-the-operator-logger_operator-log) You can change the log level for RHOAI Operator (`development`, `""`, `production`) components by setting the .spec.devFlags.logmode flag for the DSC Initialization/DSCI CR during runtime.
 If you do not set a logmode value, the logger uses the INFO log level by default.

 Configure the log level from the OpenShift CLI by using the following command with the logmode value set to the log level that you want
 ```sh